Crow lines

 The Role of Vitamin E in Anti-Aging

 You may wonder, what is vitamin E good for beyond moisturizing the skin?
 Vitamin E protects against environmental stressors that contribute to aging, pollution, and UV radiation.
-Vitamin E becomes even more effective in reducing oxidative stress-one of the major contributors to crow lines-when combined with other antioxidants, such as vitamin C.
+And Vitamin E becomes even more effective in reducing oxidative stress-one of the major contributors to crow lines-when combined with other antioxidants, such as vitamin C.

 Vitamin E helps to soothe and moisturize the skin, balancing out the drying effects of retinol to keep your skin soft and supple while it works on crow lines.